yankouskia/localize-react/README.md

 ## Motivation

-Creating really simple lightweight library for localization in React applications, which is built on top of new [React Context Api](https://reactjs.org/docs/context.html)
+Creating really simple lightweight library for localization in React applications without any dependencies, which is built on top of new [React Context Api](https://reactjs.org/docs/context.html)

-Library has just **3.8KB** gzipped size
+Library has just **3.9KB** gzipped size

 ## Installation